suwebdev/WATS-4000-gitbook/bootstrap-new-app/project-bootstrap-an-app.md

 ![](/assets/2-things.png)
 <br>After changes to the template

 Vue.js component templates can have any HTML in them.
-We can create whatever structures we need, and they can even include other component tags (as with the `src/App.vue` file, which uses the `Hello` component in its template).
+We can create whatever structures we need, and they can even include other component tags (as with the `src/App.vue` file, which uses the `HelloWorld` component in its template).
 Any HTML that shows up between the `<template>` tags will be inserted into the app when this component is executed.

 ### The Styles
 Inside each Vue.js component is also a style block, defined by the `<style>` tags.
 We can see in the screenshot above that the list items are not numbered and they are laid out horizontally.
 Let's replace the numbers and make them go vertical again.